**Revised Summer 2020, approved at the October 25th, 2020 AGM**

 18.3 The membership of the Centre must be notified of the proposed amendments to the Constitution by way of the Centre’s bulletin board, newsletter, or by other available means to no later than twenty-one days prior to the meeting duly called for this purpose.

 18.4 Amendments to the bylaws can be made at any regular meeting of the Board of Directors.
 Amendments to the bylaws must be confirmed by motion by no less than two-thirds of the Board of Directors present at the meeting.

 Every Director or Officer of the Centre or other person who has undertaken or is about to undertake any liability on behalf of the Centre and their heirs, executors, administrators and estate, respectively, shall at all times be indemnified and saved harmless out of the funds of the Centre from and against:

 a.
-All costs, charges and expenses whatsoever which such Director, Officer or other person sustains or incurs in or about any action, suit or proceeding which is brought or prosecuted against him/her for or in respect of any act, deed, matter or thing whatsoever made, done or permitted by him//her in or about the execution of the duties of his office except such costs, charges or expenses as are occasioned by his/her own willful neglect.
+All costs, charges and expenses whatsoever which such Director, Officer or other person sustains or incurs in or about any action, suit or proceeding which is brought or prosecuted against them for or in respect of any act, deed, matter or thing whatsoever made, done or permitted by them in or about the execution of the duties of his office except such costs, charges or expenses as are occasioned by their own willful neglect.

 b.
-All other costs, charges and expenses which he/she sustains or incurs in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by his/her own willful neglect.
+All other costs, charges, and expenses which they sustain or incur in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by their own willful neglect.